explainers-by-googlers/cross-origin-storage/README.md

 #### Declarative HTML integration

-`<link>` and `<script>` elements that already carry [`integrity`](https://w3c.github.io/webappsec-subresource-integrity/#integrity-element) can opt in to COS with a new `crossoriginstorage` attribute.
+`<link>` and `<script>` elements that already carry [`integrity`](https://w3c.github.io/webappsec-subresource-integrity/#integrity-element) can opt in to COS with a new `crossoriginstorage` attribute, proposed to the WHATWG in [whatwg/html#12770](https://github.com/whatwg/html/issues/12770).
 As in the JavaScript and CSS forms, the `integrity` hash identifies the file in COS, and `crossoriginstorage` specifies which origins may retrieve it.

 ##### Example: Same-site only stylesheet and script